hackeryarn/blog/content/post/dry.md

 We did two things here.
 We renamed the variable to `yearly_increase`, which relates to the calculation in any context.
 And we switched from passing a boolean to passing a number.

 Using a boolean was permissible when the layers were intertwined.
-But once we separated them, we can clearly see that the amount of the bonus was tied to the level.
-This refactor flows naturally when we start thinking of these concepts in independent layers.
+Once we separated them, however, we can clearly see that the bonus amount is tied to the level.
+This refactor flows naturally when we start thinking of these concepts independently.

 Some of you might have seen this from the beginning.
 As people progress in their careers, they tend to develop a "smell" for these types of abstractions.
 Some even say that you can only develop these skills through enough experience.
-But I believe that thinking in abstraction barriers provides a shortcut to get there.
+But I believe that thinking in abstraction barriers provides a shortcut seeing the right abstractions.

 Even if you already developed this 6th sense for good abstraction, having abstraction barriers in your toolbox can help you spot these refactors in a more disciplined way.